rubenspgcavalcante/react-redux-lazy/README.md

 ## Container factory

-Normally you will want to do the import based on a parameter, so for this you will export not the lazyConnect result directly, but a factory that to call it and create the **React.lazy** container for you:
+Normally you will want to do the import based on a parameter, so for this you will export not the LazyConnect result directly, but a factory that to call it an

 Let's how the example above will be using as a factory: